Nikorastorm/Nikorastorm/README.md

 <Details>
 <summary>Do Not Interact</summary>

- If you're below 14.
+ If you're below 16.
 I am uncomfortable befriending people much younger than me.

-I hang around the Minecraft area sometimes, so I feel the need to add: If you support GNF or Wilbur Soot "WSS", stay away from me - you're weird.
+I hang around the Minecraft area sometimes, so I feel the need to add: If you support GNF or Wilbur Soot "WSS", stay away from me

-If you compare Caitlyn Kiramman to people like H/tler, Charlie Kirk.
-You're very strange.
+If you compare Caitlyn Kiramman to people like H/tler, Charlie Kirk, etc - very weird

 HH/HB/Vivziepop fans - I've had nothing but bad experiences with these fans, that's it.